 This course focuses on the kinetics of biochemical reactions at the molecular level and addresses basic questions at the interface between molecular engineering and cell biology.
 This course will equip students with the knowledge and tools to quantitatively solve problems in biochemical systems and molecular reactions that are dynamic or at equilibrium.

-Instructor(s): Jun Huang Terms Offered: Spring
+Instructor(s): Jun Huang Terms Offered: Spring.
+Will not be offered in 2024/25 academic year.

 Prerequisite(s): Completion of the first two quarters of a Biological Sciences Fundamentals Sequence

-Equivalent Course(s): BIOS 21359, MENG 32400
+Equivalent Course(s): MENG 32400, BIOS 21359

 MENG 23000.
 Experimental Bioengineering Laboratory.
 100 Units.